nerdai/ivado-assignment/README.md

 - build a pipeline for reproducibility of results (or for deploying the model to a server).

-The rest of the README briefly summarizes those activities taken here that provide context to the contents of this code base.
-Before delving into that summary, here is the print out of the tree-structure for this project's code base
+The rest of the README briefly summarizes those such activities taken here that provide context to this code base.
+Before delving into that summary, however, here is the print out of the tree-structure for this project.
 ```
 .
 ├── Dockerfile